andersevenrud/ha-nexa-bridge-x/README.md

 Makes it possible to view and control devices set up in the Nexa App (or Admin Web UI).

+> This project is a **unofficial** integration and not affiliated with Nexa in any way.

 ## Features

 > See [help](#help) below if you want to see support for more devices.
+I only have access to devices
-I don't personally own every single type, and this bridge supports devices with different protocols.
+> I'm personally using, and this bridge supports several protocol and gateways.

 * Monitor energy use
 * Monitor switch states